acquia/blt/readme/extending-blt.md

           deploy:
             exclude_file: ${repo.root}/blt/deploy/rsync-exclude.txt

+1. If you'd simply like to add onto the [upstream deploy-exclude.txt](https://github.com/acquia/blt/blob/8.x/phing/files/deploy-exclude.txt) instead of overriding it, you need not define your own `deploy.exclude_file`.
+Instead, simply leverage the `deploy-exclude-additions.txt` file found under the top-level `blt` directory by adding each file or directory you'd like to exclude on its own line.
+E.g.,

+          /directorytoexclude
+          excludeme.txt

 1. Change which files are gitignored in the artifact by providing your own `deploy.gitignore_file` value in project.yml.
 See [upstream .gitignore](https://github.com/acquia/blt/blob/8.x/phing/files/.gitignore) for example contents.
 E.g.,